Photo of Bart Van Vooren

 Today, the World Intellectual Property Organization (“WIPO”) finished the preparatory session for the draft International Legal Instrument Relating to Intellectual Property, Genetic Resources and Traditional Knowledge Associated with Genetic Resources (the “Instrument”), which will be discussed and adopted at a diplomatic conference in 2024.

 By May 2024, the 194 countries of the World Health Organization (“WHO”) aim to finalize negotiations on a new international treaty on pandemic prevention, preparedness and response (“Pandemic Accord”).
-At the center of the negotiations is the contentious issue of Pathogen Access and Benefit-Sharing (“P-ABS”).
-In this blog we
+At the center of the negotiations is the contentious issue of Pathogen Access and Benefit-Sharing (“P-ABS

 In short